VictoriaParkes/guess-the-rainbow/README.md

 CSS - to add style to the website.

-Javasript - to functionality to the website.
+JavaScript - to functionality to the website.

 [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - used to help test features and for debugging.